Stories from the sea

 A lifetime with whales, seals, and wonder

-Today, he is the founder and Executive Director of Gotham Whale, a nonprofit dedicated to the study, education, and advocacy of the whales, dolphins, and seals of New York Harbor.
-His work has helped document the extraordinary return of humpback whales to the waters around New York City — a conservation story he now shares with readers of every age.
+Paul was the founder of Gotham Whale, a nonprofit dedicated to the study, education, and advocacy of the whales, dolphins, and seals of New York Harbor.
+Today, his son PJ Sieswerda carries that legacy forward as Executive Director.
+Paul’s work helped document the extraordinary return of humpback whales to the waters around New York City — a conservation story his books continue to share with readers of every age.

-Paul is also the author of Sharks (Animal Ways), and his writing, teaching, and fieldwork continue to bring the wonder of the sea to a new generation.
+Paul was also the author of Sharks (Animal Ways), and his writing, teaching, and fieldwork continue to bring the wonder of the sea to a new generation.

 — with salt still on his boots,